soulSw0rd/datavis/readme_dataviscsv_xls.md

 ## License

-This project is licensed under the GPL License - see the LICENSE file for details.
+This work is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International  License - see the LICENSE file for details.